aplteam/MarkAPL/Files/LeanPubExtensions.md

 Detailed examples of each specialty are provided in the text.

-~~A word of warning: making use of the specialties prevents any HTML document created by MarkAPL from being truly stand-alone; the icons have to come from somewhere.
-However, by default they are referred to as a URL pointing to a web address (see MarkAPL's `leanpubIconsUrl` parameter), so when you have an Internet connection it will work fine.~~
+~~A word of warning: making use of the specialties prevents any HTML document created by `MarkAPL` from being truly stand-alone; the icons have to come from somewhere.
+However, by default they are referred to as a URL pointing to a web address (see `MarkAPL`'s `leanpubIconsUrl` parameter), so when you have an Internet connection it will work fine.~~

 With version 12.0 the PNGs used as icons were converted into SVGs; they will be injected into the document if required, so the document is truly stand-alone even when LeanPub icons are used.